YellowOnion/steam-runtime-tools/README.md

   `--freedesktop-app-id=com.egosoft.X3TC` or `--steam-app-id=2820`.

-The app is not currently made available read-only on `/app` (as it would be in Flatpak) because that would require us to reassemble the root directory.
+The app is not currently made available read-only on `/app` (as it would be in Flatpak).
+It could be, if desired.